-After the date on which this Constitution comes into operation the House of the Parliament elected in pursuance of the Irish Free State (Agreement) Act, 1922 (being the constituent assembly for the settlement of this Constitution), may, for a period non exceeding one year from that date, but subject to compliance by the Members thereof with the provisions of Article 17 of this Constitution, exercise all the powers and authorities conferred on the Chamber/Dáil Eireann by this Constitution, and the first election for the Chamber/Dáil Eireann under Articles 26, 27 and 28 hereof shall take place as soon as possible after the expiration of such period.
+After the date on which this Constitution comes into operation the House of the Parliament elected in pursuance of the Irish Free State (Agreement) Act, 1922 (being the constituent assembly for the settlement of this Constitution), may, for a period not exceeding one year from that date, but subject to compliance by the Members thereof with the provisions of Article 18 of this Constitution, exercise all the powers and authorities conferred on the Chamber/Dáil Eireann by this Constitution, and the first election for the Chamber/Dáil Eireann under Articles 27 and 28 hereof shall take place as soon as possible after the expiration of such period.

+Notwithstanding anything contained in Articles 15 and 33 hereof, the first Senate/Seanad Eireann shall be constituted immediately after the coming into operation of this Constitution in the manner following, that is to say:-.

-(a) The first Senate Seanad shall consist of sixty members, of whom thirty shall be elected and thirty shall be nominated.
+- (a) The first Senate /Seanad shall consist of fifty-six members, of whom twenty-eight shall be elected and twenty-eight shall be nominated. - (b) The twenty-eight nominated members of the Senate/Seanad shall be nominated by the President of the Executive Council who shall, in making such nominations, have special regard to the providing of representation for groups or parties not then adequately represented in the Chamber/Dáil.

-attances, a significant of the forther a
+nad ting

-- (b) The thirty nominated members of the Senate/Seanad shall be nominated by the President of the Executive Council who shall, in making such nominations, have special regard to the providing of representation for groups or parties not then adequatey represented in the Chamber/Dail. - (c) The thirty elected members of the Senate/Seanad shall be elected by the Chamber/Dáil Eireann voting on principles of Proportional Representation. - 30 (d) of the thirty nominated members, fifteen to be selected by lot, shall hold office for the full period of twelve years, the remaining fifteen shall hold office for the period of six years. - (e) Of the thirty elected members the first fifteen elected shall hold office for the period of nine years, the remaining fifteen shall hold office for the period of three years. - (f) At the termination of the period of office of any such members, members shall be elected in their place in manner provided by Article 32. - (g) Casual vacancies shall be filled in manner provided by Article 34.
+- (c) The twenty-eight elected members of the Senate/Seanad shall be elected by the Chamber/Dáil Eireann voting on principles of Proportional Representation. - (d) Of the twenty-eight nominated members, fourteen, to be selected by lot, shall hold office for the full period of twelve years, the remaining fourteen shall hold office for the period of six years.

+(e) Of the twenty-eight elected members the first fourteen elected shall hold office for the period of nine years, the remaining fourteen shall hold office for the period of three years.